webmarcello8080/wp-phone-message/README.md

 How to add international contacts' phone numbers
 To add an international contact's phone number:

-* Open your phone's address book.
+* Open your phone's extra book.
 * When adding the contact's phone number, start by entering a plus sign (+).
 * Enter the country code, followed by the full phone number.
 Note: A country code is a numerical prefix that must be entered before the full national phone number to make a call to another country.
 You can search online to find the country code you need.